papagorgio23/AISports_Chatbot_v2/data/nlu.md

 - so sad
 - i'm sad
 - Terrible.
 My life is in shambles.
+- Life sucks
+- It's not going good at all...
+- I want to die
+- I want to cry

 ## intent:bot_challenge
 - are you a bot?